cran-task-views/Agriculture/README.md

 * **Code of Conduct:** Please note that this project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
 * **Contributing:** We welcome suggestions for packages to add (including those not on CRAN).
-If you think that some package is missing from the list, please let us know.
+If you think a package is missing from the list, please let us know.
 See the [general contributing instructions](https://github.com/cran-task-views/ctv/blob/main/Contributing.md) and
 [specific contributing instructions](.github/CONTRIBUTING.md).
 * **License:** CC-BY 4.0.
 See file [LICENSE](.github/LICENSE) for details.